 So what are those features and how can they improve your business?
-Check out this definitive list of what makes a complete POS system.
+Check out this definitive list of what makes a complete point of sale system.

 At the most basic level, a point of sale system processes your sales, though this has become more complicated in recent years.